neherlab/pan-genome-analysis/README.md

-# Microbial pan-genome analysis toolkit (MPA)
+# Microbial pan-genome analysis and exploration toolkit (panX)
 Author: Wei Ding and Richard Neher

 Overview:
-MPAM is based on an automated pan-genome identification pipeline that determines clusters of orthologous genes.
+panX is based on an automated pan-genome identification pipeline that determines clusters of orthologous genes.
 The pipeline starts with a set of annotated sequences (e.g. NCBI RefSeq) of a bacterial species.
 The genomes are split into individual genes and all genes from all strains are compared to each other via the fast protein alignment tool [DIAMOND](http://www.nature.com/nmeth/journal/v12/n1/full/nmeth.3176.html) and then clustered into orthologous groups using [orthAgogue](https://code.google.com/archive/p/orthagogue/) and MCL.
 After the construction of gene clusters, genes within clusters are aligned and the corresponding phylogenetic tree is computed, with mutations mapped into each tree and various summary statistics calculated.

 1. Dependencies: